-In the 14 years I’ve taught in the field of Positive Psychology, I often hear colleagues issue the same dire warning: “If you don’t focus on your own health and happiness, you will never be successful.”
+In the 14 years I’ve taught in the field of Positive Psychology, I often hear colleagues issue the same dire warning: “If you don’t make time for your wellness, you will never be successful.”

-It’s a serious message — and a scary one — but is it true?
+It’s a serious message — and it’s especially true now.

-Make Small Changes to Reach Your Full Potential
+Make Time for Your Wellness to Reach Your Full Potential

-By whatever measure we choose — career trajectory, paycheck size, a happy family, a completed half-marathon — we often gauge our own success.
+By whatever measure we choose — career trajectory, paycheck size, a happy family — we often gauge our own success.

 But “success” doesn’t necessarily correlate with achievement of true potential.
 By not addressing that element, we run the risk of leaving a whole lot of potential on the table.

 These changes needn’t be major life overhauls.
-At CCL, we teach that taking the time to set our brains up for success pays off in all areas of our lives.
+At CCL, we teach that making time for our wellness pays off in all areas of our lives.

 4 Techniques Proven to Decrease Stress & Boost Potential